BUUPE/guidelines/README.md

 anybody submitting broken code in PRs!
 Take pride in your code and make sure that it is everything it is intended to be! :smiley:

 TL;DR **TEST YOUR CODE**

+## Code Review :white_check_mark:

+* To learn how to do a code review (otherwise known as a Pull Request Review), see [here](https://help.github.com/articles/about-pull-request-reviews/).

+* Whenever you are doing a code review, ensure that what you are reviewing adheres to the guidelines in this file.
+Do not approve any code that does not follow these guidelines, but rather leave comments on what must be fixed in order to follow proper guidelines in your review.

+* Ensure that the code you are reviewing is well documented, and can be understood by those who look at it in the future.
+Think: *maintainability*!

+* Leave comments anywhere that you feel needs to be changed.
+Be sure to review thoroughly!
+Try your best to catch everything you can, even spelling errors.
+We want to make our code as readable and maintainable as possible, so every detail matters.

 ## Proper Documentation :books: